Country Style Pork Ribs

 Instead, there may just be some pieces of the shoulder blade bone running through or on the ends of the ribs.
 Thus, these are more of a knife-and-fork type of rib versus the pick up and eat style of baby back ribs.

-I used bone-in country style pork ribs for this recipe, but you can use boneless and follow the same directions.
+I used bone-in country style pork ribs for these baked country style ribs, but you can use boneless and follow the same directions.

 Why I make my country style ribs recipe with dry rub: